MileHacker Logo

 Souvenir & Ethical Shopping

-• Souvenirs: Mayan crafts, silver jewelry, hammocks, Mexican vanilla extract, local coffee, tequila & mezcal, Melipona honey.
+• Souvenirs: Mayan crafts, items of silver jewelry, hammocks, Mexican vanilla extract, area coffee, tequila & mezcal, Melipona honey.

 • Ethical Shopping: Purchase directly from artisans or small local businesses.
 Avoid items from endangered species.

-• Shipping: DHL, FedEx, and UPS have offices in Playa del Carmen or Cancun for shipping.
+• Shipping: DHL, FedEx, and UPS have offices in Playa del Carmen or Cancun for mailing.

 Nightlife Safety